Core

 chat_stream_tools = AsyncChat(model, search='l')

-res = await chat_stream_tools("Search the web and tell me very briefly about otters", stream=True)
+res = await chat_stream_tools("Search the weather in NYC", stream=True)

 _=await adisplay_stream(res)